 The crowning event in Idaho for National Forensic Science Week is an evening presentation for the community to emphasize the importance of forensic science in Idaho.
-This year we will focus on forensic firearms examination and forensic pathology.
 The presentation will be a hybrid of in-person and online.
 Join us for interesting case studies and education about forensic science Tuesday, September 19th, 2023 at 7:00 PM.